rajkashyap16/Day-2-challange/README.md

 🌐 Check out the live demo: https://rajkashyap16.github.io/Day-2-challange/

-What I Built:
-✅ A visually engaging progress steps component using HTML and styled with CSS.
-✅ The steps light up as users navigate, enhancing user experience.
-✅ Embracing clean code practices for maintainability and reusability.

 I'm truly enjoying this coding journey, and each day brings new insights.
 A huge shoutout to the supportive coding community for inspiring me to keep pushing my boundaries!

 #30DaysOfCode #HTMLCSSChallenge #LearningAndGrowing